Contact

 CHAPTER EIGHT

-OF AWARDS AND HONORIFIC TITLES
+OF AWARDS AND HONORARY TITLES

 ARTICLE THIRTY-THIRD.- The CIR awards the following distinctions:

-- Gold Medal.
+1. Gold Medal.

 The Gold Medal will be awarded to a member of the College for a valuable contribution to the CIR and/or to the development of the specialty.

-- Academic Merit Diploma.
+2. Academic Merit Diploma.

 It will be awarded at each Congress to one or more members of the CIR who, in the opinion of the Awards Committee, have developed relevant academic actions in the field of education, research or dissemination of radiological sciences.
-This distinction may also be attributed to the authors of the best papers presented at the Interamerican Congresses of Radiology at the discretion of the Organizing Committee.

-- Honorary Member of the CIR.
+4. Honorary Member of the CIR.

-- Benefactor's Diploma:
+5. Benefactor's Diploma:

-The Benefactor Diploma will be awarded to the individual or legal entity that contributes: quotas, economic, technological or human help for the benefit of the CIR.
-Proposals for the presentation of awards and diplomas shall be submitted to the Awards Committee by the Board of Directors in accordance with regulations.The awards and diplomas will be delivered in a Solemn Session of the Interamerican Congress of Radiology.
-Exceptionally and with the previous authorization of the Assembly, they may be delivered in another forum, which must be done by the President or his official representative and the site must be designated as the temporary venue of the CIR, an act that must be formalized in minutes of which the Assembly will be informed.
+6. Proposals for the presentation of awards and diplomas shall be submitted to the Awards Committee by the Board of Directors in accordance with regulations.The awards and diplomas will be presented in a Solemn Session of the Interamerican Congress of Radiology.
+Exceptionally, and with prior authorization from the Assembly, they may be presented in another forum, which must be done by the President or their official representative, and the site must be designated as the temporary venue of the CIR, an act that must be formalized in minutes of which the Assembly will be informed.

 CHAPTER NINE

-OF THE CONGRESS
+OF THE CONGRESSES

 ARTICLE THIRTY-FOURTH.

-- The Interamerican Congress of Radiology will be held every two years, between one presidency and the other.
+1. The Interamerican Congress of Radiology will be held every two years, between one presidency and the other.
 They will be sponsored by the CIR, but the responsibility for their organization and financing will be of the national group of the host country.
 The Board of Directors may modify the date of the Congress if necessary, requiring a simple majority.
 The official languages of the congresses shall be Spanish, English and Portuguese for all purposes.

-- The Interamerican Congresses of Radiology will be governed according to the Regulations of Courses and Congresses of the CIR.
+2. The Interamerican Congresses of Radiology will be governed according to the Regulations of Courses and Congresses of the CIR.

-- For the organization of each congress, the CIR Board of Directors will appoint a President of the Scientific Committee who will work jointly with his counterpart from the Organizing Committee of the National Association hosting the congress, in accordance with the CIR congress regulations.
+4. For the organization of each congress, the CIR Board of Directors will appoint a President of the Scientific Committee who will work jointly with his counterpart from the Organizing Committee of the National Association hosting the congress, in accordance with the CIR congress regulations.
 Both groups will designate a rapporteur of the congress by mutual agreement.

-- If the host national association fails to comply with the above deadlines and conditions, and if the Board of Directors considers that there may be a significant and unresolvable delay, it may, with not less than eleven months' notice, revoke the appointment of the approved host national association and designate the alternate host national association to conduct the event.
+6. If the host national association fails to comply with the above deadlines and conditions, and if the Board of Directors considers that there may be a significant and unresolvable delay, it may, with not less than eleven months' notice, revoke the appointment of the approved host national association and designate the alternate host national association to conduct the event.

-- The Congress organizing committee will provide funds for two members appointed by the Board of Directors to attend the venue to evaluate the facilities.
+7. The Congress organizing committee will provide funds for two members appointed by the Board of Directors to attend the venue to evaluate the facilities.

-During the Congress, the Organizing Committee will reserve appropriate times and spaces for the CIR General Assembly, its ordinary sessions, and Award Ceremonies.
+9. During the Congress, the Organizing Committee will reserve appropriate times and spaces for the CIR General Assembly, its ordinary sessions, and Award Ceremonies.

-- The national headquarters group undertakes to accept the content of the previous paragraphs by signing a contract with the CIR.
+11. The national headquarters group undertakes to accept the content of the previous paragraphs by signing a contract with the CIR.

 CHAPTER TEN